lukaszkn/data-software-engineering-interview-questions/content/spark_structured_streaming.md

 - Match downstream parallelism (shuffle partitions, executors) to input partitions.
 - Monitor lag and batch processing time; iterate on settings.

-If you want, provide your expected throughput, number of Kafka partitions, and batch interval and I’ll show a concrete maxOffsetsPerTrigger and resource-sizing example.

 ## How do you ensure transactional or idempotent writes to Kafka as a sink, and what are the limitations?
 Short answer